1. What were the key events of the '100 Days' of Genocide?

 Think back to the Genocide Cable.
 What were the key steps in the Hutu Power plan for implementing genocide in Rwanda?

-A. How did Hutu Power take over the government?
+Lesson 1.
+How did Hutu Power take over the government?

 Open task sheet

-i) The Hutu Power Takeover: Eliminating Moderates
+i) How did the Hutu Power Takeover?
+Eliminating Moderates

 ii) Removing international Agreements and Personnel